Jonathan-Alexander/DATA515-RottenTomatoesAnalysis/doc/component_specification.md

 ### Inputs:

-- full_data.csv
+- best_picture_data.csv

 ### Outputs:

-Images to the images/ folder that will be used in top-level README
+Images to the images/ folder that will be used in Results pdf

 ### Assumptions: